kgisl/pythonFDP/docs/ThinkPython2.md

 (with no errors).

 For example, most Unix systems provide a command calledmd5sumthat reads the contents of a file and computes a “checksum.”
-You can read about MD5 athttp://en.wikipedia. org/wiki/Md5.
+You can read about MD5 at http://en.wikipedia.org/wiki/Md5 .
 This command provides an efficient way to check whether two files have the same contents.
 The probability that different contents yield the same checksum is very small (that is, unlikely to happen before the universe collapses).